-If you’ve ever sat on a board of directors, you know.
-You know that BOD meetings can quickly turn into a verbal UFC match — which is why they’re a regular source of slander and libel lawsuits.
+Board of directors meetings can turn into verbal UFC matches — which is why they’re a regular source of slander and libel lawsuits.

-But here’s the legal rub: in many situations, board of director showdowns are protected from the go-go-Gadget arm of U.S. defamation law – thanks to a legal concept known as privilege.
+But here’s the legal rub: in many situations, BOD showdowns are protected from the go-go-Gadget arm of U.S. defamation law – thanks to a legal concept known as privilege.

 What’s privilege, legally speaking?
-No, it doesn’t mean “legal advantage, rich folks” (though, many people would disagree).
+No, it doesn’t mean “legal advantage, rich folks.”
 In legal terms, “privilege” describes a protected relationship.
 Doctors and patients, attorneys and clients, spouses – they all enjoy a certain amount of “privilege,” meaning that particular aspects of their conversations, between each other, are not subject to defamation law.
 Same goes for certain board of directors meetings.

-Why are some BOD gatherings legally protected, verbal free-for-alls, operating outside of slander and libel laws?
-Because organizations, businesses and groups need to be able to discuss suspicions, rumors and other unpleasantries.
+Why are some BOD gatherings legally protected?
+Because organizations, businesses, and groups need to be able to discuss suspicions, rumors, and other unpleasantries.
 Doing so is part of how healthy establishments maintain good public reputations and keep their respective management engines chugging along.

 The Incident: Accusations Fly at a BOD Meeting

-- A sport’s club, with volunteer participants, had two heated board of directors’ meetings.
+- A sport’s club, with volunteer participants, fought through two heated board of directors’ meetings.

 - At the first, one of the members accused another member of filching funds.